junxit/us-congress-bills-113/metadata.md

 - 2013-03-20 — Senate amendment proposed (on the floor): Amendment SA 93 proposed by Senator Coburn to Amendment SA 26.(consideration: CR S1976, S1984; text: CR S1976)
 - 2013-03-20 — Senate amendment proposed (on the floor): Amendment SA 98 proposed by Senator Mikulski to Amendment SA 26.(consideration: CR S1985)
 - 2013-03-20 — Senate amendment submitted
+- 2013-03-21 — Considered as unfinished business. (consideration: CR H1801-1802)
+- 2013-03-21 — DEBATE - Pursuant to a previous special order, the House proceeded with one hour of debate on the motion to agree to the Senate amendments to H.R.
+933.
+- 2013-03-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-03-21 — On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 318 - 109 (Roll no. 89). (text as House agreed to Senate amendment: CR H1725-1790)
+- 2013-03-21 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Senate amendments to H.R.
+933, the Chair put the question on agreeing to the Senate amendments and by voice vote, announced that the ayes had prevailed.
+Mrs. Lowey requested the yeas and nays and the Chair postponed further proceedings until later in the legislative day.
+- 2013-03-21 — Pursuant to a previous special order the House moved to agree to the Senate amendments. (consideration: CR H1725-1794)
+- 2013-03-21 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 318 - 109 (Roll no. 89).(text as House agreed to Senate amendment: CR H1725-1790)
+- 2013-03-21 — The previous question was ordered pursuant to a previous special order. (consideration: CR H1794)
+- 2013-03-22 — Presented to President.
+- 2013-03-22 — Presented to President.
+- 2013-03-26 — Became Public Law No: 113-6.
+- 2013-03-26 — Became Public Law No: 113-6.
+- 2013-03-26 — Signed by President.
+- 2013-03-26 — Signed by President.